On the irreducibility of locally metric connections: Introduction

-On the other hand, no compact examples of closed, non-exact Weyl structures with reducible holonomy are known so far, besides the flat ones.
-In the main result of this paper (Theorem \ref{main}), we show that, under a certain restriction, called {\em tame} (see below), the holonomy of a closed, non-exact, Weyl structure on a compact conformal manifold is either discrete or irreducible.

-It is remarkable that an analogous statement has no chance to hold for exact or non-closed Weyl structures.
-Simple counter-examples are Riemannian products for the first case and {\em conformal products} (see \cite{af}) for the second one.
-In order to understand why this result is expectable for closed, non-exact Weyl structures, we consider it from the point of view of a classical result by S. Gallot \cite{gal}, which states that the metric cone over a complete Riemannian manifold is either irreducible or flat.
+Theorem \ref{tm1} excludes (under the tameness assumption), the existence of non-trivial reducible holonomy groups of closed, non-exact, Weyl connection on a compact conformal manifold.
+Of course, an analogous statement can not hold for exact or non-closed Weyl connections.
+Simple counter-examples are Riemannian products for the first case and conformal products (see \cite{af}) for the second one.

-Recall that a metric cone over a Riemannian manifold $(N,g^N)$ is $\bar N:=\R^*_+\times N$, with the metric $g^{\bar N}:=dt^2+t^2g^N$, and it carries a global flow of homotheties (the flow of the {\em radial} vector field $t(\partial/\partial t)$).
-The metric $g^{\bar N}$ and its Levi-Civita connection define by projection a conformal structure and a closed, non-exact {\em canonical} Weyl structure on the quotient of the cone by the discrete group $\Gamma$ generated by one of these homotheties.
-Gallot's result can thus be restated as follows: If $N$ is complete, then the canonical Weyl structure on $\bar N/\Gamma$ is irreducible or flat.

-We generalize this construction in Section \ref{2}.
-To every closed, non-exact Weyl structure $D$ on a conformal manifold $(M,c)$, we associate its {\em minimal Riemannian cover} $(\mm,g_0)$, with the property that the deck transformation group acts on $\mm$ by strict homotheties, and the pull-back of $D$ to $\mm$ is the Levi-Civita connection of $g_0$.
-We obtain in this way a one-to-one correspondence between closed, non-exact, Weyl structures on compact conformal manifolds and incomplete Riemannian manifolds carrying a co-compact group $\G$ of strict homotheties acting freely and properly discontinuously, called {\em cone-like} manifolds (Remark \ref{cor}).
+We now describe the strategy of the proof of the main results.
+To every closed, non-exact Weyl connection $D$ on a conformal manifold $(M,c)$, we associate its {\em minimal Riemannian cover} $(\mm,g_0)$, with the property that the deck transformation group acts on $\mm$ by strict homotheties, and the pull-back of $D$ to $\mm$ is the Levi-Civita connection of $g_0$.
+We obtain in this way a one-to-one correspondence between closed, non-exact, Weyl connections on compact conformal manifolds and incomplete Riemannian manifolds carrying a co-compact group $\G$ of strict homotheties acting freely and properly discontinuously, called {\em cone-like} manifolds (see also Remark \ref{cor} for an equivalent definition).
+Every Riemannian cone over a compact manifold is a cone-like manifold (see Example \ref{leit}).
+However, while the group of strict homotheties is at least 1-dimensional on every a Riemannian cone, it is only a discrete group on general cone-like manifolds.

+Our first result which is also of independent interest, gives an information (essential for the proof of Theorem \ref{tm1}) about the metric space structure of cone-like manifolds. \begin{ath} Let $(\mm,g_0,\G)$ be a cone-like space and let $d$ denote the distance on $M$ induced by $g_0$.
+Then the metric completion of $(\mm,d)$ is a metric space $\mmm$ such that $\mmm\sm\mm$ is a single point $\o$, called the {\em singularity} of $\mm$. \end{ath}